New-Creta/Rex/docs/src/documentation/build_pipeline.md

 Rex Engine uses a custom [Sharpmake](https://github.com/RisingLiberty/Sharpmake) for its generation.

 ### Sharpmake
-Sharpmake is a build tool, written in C# and who's build scripts are also written in C#.
+[Sharpmake](https://github.com/ubisoft/Sharpmake/wiki) is a build tool, written in C# and who's build scripts are also written in C#.
 We chose sharpmake as the build tool for Rex due to its extended debug possibilities.
 Because the build scripts themselves are written in C# this allows you to debug them in an IDE with breakpoints, printing, callstack tracing, ...

-Another benefit of using C# is it allows you to run actual C# code while you're generating, giving almost limitless possibilities of what you do during generation, this is much harder to do in other build tools (eg. CMAKE, Sharpmake, NMake, ..)
+Another benefit of using C# is it allows you to run actual C# code while you're generating, giving almost limitless possibilities of what you do during generation, this is much harder to do in other build tools (eg. CMAKE, Premake, NMake, ..)

 #### **Rex Additions**
 The vanilla version of Sharpmake is very powerful, it is however mainly used for `Visual Studio` which is very focussed on `Windows`.
 It does support `XCode` projects among other things, but we didn't want to have different project files on different platforms.
 This would also make CI much harder.